Authentic tiramisu has espresso-dipped ladyfingers and the perfect amount of egg yolks and mascarpone to make a rich, but light texture.

 Tiramisu ingredients are somewhat common, but if you’re having trouble find them, try Whole Foods or a local speciality grocery store.
-You can also find ladyfingers and mascarpone online.
+You can also find mascarpone and ladyfingers online (or you can make homemade ladyfingers).
 I personally like getting espresso from a local coffee shop, but strongly brewed coffee at home works too!
-I prefer using caster sugar for tiramisu (and my homemade macarons).
-It’s ultra-fine and makes for a superb texture.
-However, if you can’t find any, then confectioners’ sugar works too.

 How to make authentic tiramisu

 - Prepare pan: Dust the bottom of a square baking pan with cocoa powder.
 Set aside.

 - Prepare egg whites: In a bowl over simmering water, whisk egg whites and sugar until stiff.
 Set aside.

 - Make mascarpone filling: Beat egg yolks and sugar.
 Fold in mascarpone and egg whites.

 - Prepare lady fingers: Whisk together espresso and marsala.
 Dip ladyfingers in coffee mixture quickly and arrange on the bottom of the prepared pan.